LTCcovid Country Profiles

 e) Residential Care Service :

-- Residence for the elderly in a situation of dependency .
+- Residential care for the older people in a situation of dependency .

 - Care centres for people in a situation of dependency, due to the different types of disability.